mmlt/vault-secret/README.md

 ```

 At `Login` the identity of the webhook controller Pod and the namespace of the target Secret are used to select a Vault role.
-The blue lines in [flow](flow-smaller.png) show the role name is build.
+The blue lines in [flow](flow-smaller.png) show how the role name is constructed.

 Vault uses TokenReview to check the Login and on success returns a token.